-Section 3 describes the four main phases of the Panel process in response to a Request for Inspection (see Figure 1), and explains the roles and responsibilities of the Requesters, the Panel, Management of the Bank (referred to as "Management"), the Board, and the borrowing country (referred to as the "Borrower") in each phase.
-These phases are include:
+Section 3 describes the main phases of the Panel process in response to a Request for Inspection (see Figure 1), and explains the roles and responsibilities of the Requesters, the Panel, Management of the Bank (referred to as "Management"), the Board, and the borrowing country (referred to as the "Borrower") in each phase.
+These phases include:

 - a.
-Receipt of a Request for Inspection and subsequent determination on whether to registration of register a the Request for Inspection. - Confirmation of technical eligibility of the Request and recommendation of on whether an investigation is warranted the eligibility phase. - b.c.
-Referral to the DRS, when an investigation is approved, and if agreed to by the Requesters and Borrower. - e.d.
+Receipt of a Request for Inspection and subsequent determination on whether to register the Request. - b.
+Confirmation of technical eligibility of the Request and recommendation on whether an investigation is warranted the eligibility phase. - c.
+Referral to the DRS, when an investigation is approved, and if agreed to by the Requesters and Borrower. - d.
 Investigation of claims raised by the Request if dispute resolution is not agreed or is not successful the investigation phase. - e.
-Actions following an investigation, including the sharing of the report with the Requesters. - 4.f.
+Actions following an investigation, including the sharing of the report with the Requesters. - f.
 Verification of the implementation of Management Action Plans.